surajrao2003/surajrao2003/README.md

 # 💫 About Me:
-Hello!
-My name is Suraj Rao, and I am a passionate AI engineer with a strong interest in machine learning and GenAI.
-I enjoy solving complex problems with well-thought-out algorithms, often with a good cup of tea ☕
+Hi, I'm Suraj

-I currently work as an AI researcher at **IIT Delhi Vision and Graphics Lab**.
+I'm an aspiring AI/ML engineer passionate about building intelligent systems that learn, see, and adapt to the real world.

-I hold a **B.Tech degree in Computer Science** from **IIIT Pune**, and my work experience centers on addressing real-world challenges with AI-driven solutions, particularly using **deep learning** and **computer vision**.
-After working on people detection and recognition solutions for video surveillance, I am currently focused on computer vision techniques tailored for driving assistance and autonomous systems, specifically addressing challenges in the Indian context.
+I hold a B.Tech in Computer Science from IIIT Pune, and my work so far has centered on addressing real-world challenges with AI-driven solutions using deep learning and computer vision.
+I worked on developing people detection and recognition systems for video surveillance applications.
+Additionally, I applied computer vision techniques to driver assistance and autonomous systems, particularly addressing challenges specific to the Indian context.

-In my free time, I enjoy exploring the latest advancements in large language models (LLMs) and contributing to the broader AI community.
+In my free time, I enjoy exploring the latest AI tools that boost productivity (like ChatGPT, NotebookLM, Bolt, Napkin).
+When I'm not geeking out, you'll find me swimming, trekking or saying yes to spontaneous travel plans.

-Feel free to reach out to me via Email or connect on LinkedIn. 😊
+Feel free to reach out via email or connect with me on LinkedIn.

 ---